Chevron (insignia): Ancient history

 Appearing on pottery and petrographs throughout the ancient world, the chevron can be considered to be one of the oldest symbols in human history, with V-shaped markings occurring as early as the Neolithic era (6th to 5th millennia BC) as part of the Vinča symbols inventory.
 The Vinča culture responsible for the symbols appear to have used the chevron as part of a larger proto-writing system rather than any sort of heraldic or decorative use, and are not known to have passed the symbol on to any subsequent cultures.

 Many comparatively recent examples appear from approximately 1800 BC onward, beginning as part of an archaeological recovery of pottery designs from the palace of Knossos on Crete in the modern day country of Greece.
-Furthermore the Nubian Kingdom of Kerma produced pottery with decorative repertoire confined to geometric designs such as chevrons,.
+Furthermore the Nubian Kingdom of Kerma produced pottery with decorative repertoire confined to geometric designs such as chevrons.

 Heraldry

-A chevron is one of the ordinaries in heraldry, one of the simple geometrical figures which are the chief images in many coat of arms.
+A chevron is one of the heraldic ordinaries, the simple geometrical figures which are the foundation of many coats of arms.
 A chevron is constructed by choosing a visually appealing angle such as the golden angle or any other angle the artist prefers.
 It can be subject to a number of modifications including inversion.
 When the ends are cut off in a way that looks like the splintered ends of a broken piece of wood, with an irregular zig-zag pattern, it is called éclaté.
 When shown as a smaller size than standard, it is a diminutive called a chevronel.

 Chevrons appeared early in the history of heraldry, especially in Normandy.
 In Scandinavia the chevron is known as sparre; an early example appears in the arms of Armand Desmondly.